aaarf404/Recipe-Rating-Prediction/README.md

 ></iframe>

 Most user comment left a rating of 4 stars or more. only few got 3 or less.
 Something interesting to notice is that there seems to be a slightly bit more of 1 star ratings than 2 star ratings.
 For average rating per unique recipe, most are also distributed at 5 and 4, or in-between these two.
 As for nutritions, the distribution of each nutrition seems to be mostly compact, with a few very extreme outliers (for example, a recipe with 30k calories compared to the common value of way less than 10k).
 This outliers could signify an uncommon recipe.

+#### Bivariate Analysis
+For bivariate analysis, we will separately plot the trend of each nutrient vs. the average recipe rating, with avg_rating on the x-axis and nutrients on the y-axis:

 <iframe
   src="assets/calories.html"